Renkinios/meca0029-1_projet_vibra/README.md

 ## Introduction

-This project is due to 3 part the first one we going to calculate the natural frequency and the mode shape of the jacket.
-The second part we going to calculate the response of the jacket with crew of  gang of killer whales.
-And finaly the last we going to try to reduce this methodes.
+This project is made of 3 parts.
+In the first one, we are going to calculate the natural frequencies and the mode shape of the jacket.
+In the second part we are going to calculate the response of the jacket to the attack of a gang of killer whales.
+And finaly, in the last one we are going to try to reduce the model.

 ## Usage
-The code is really simple to use, you just need to run the main.py file and the code will run automaticly.
-Like the code is really heavi we install somme parametere for going faster.
-So if you want to take in this acount just change the parameters
+The code is really simple to use, you just need to run the src/MECA0029_Group_8_1.py file and the code will run automaticaly.
+As the code is really heavy we use some parametere in order to go faster.
+You can change the parameters.

 ```bash
 write_e_n       = False      # if you want to write the new nodes and element in a file and the answers